bensie/vanity/README.md

 * SNS
 * Step Functions

+## What does it do?

+For each domain you create, Vanity will do the following:

+1. Create a Route 53 hosted zone for the domain.
+You or your customer must delegate DNS for the specified domain to the provided name servers by adding NS records. **Adding these NS records is the only step that must be done outside Vanity**.
+Note: there is no free tier for Route 53 so you will be [charged for hosted zones accordingly](https://aws.amazon.com/route53/pricing/).
+1. Await the addition of these NS records.
+Vanity will check for these records every 30 seconds for 36 hours after which point the create operation will be marked as failed.
+1. Create a domain identity in Simple Email Service (SES) and verify it for sending with DKIM using DNS verification.
+1. Create a TLS certificate with Certificate Manager (ACM) and verify it with DNS.
+1. Create a CloudFront distribution using the requested domain as the alias, apply the verified certificate to serve over HTTPS, and point it at the specified origin domain name (your existing application).

 ## Installation

 Click the "Launch Stack" to bootstrap everything you need in the us-east-1 (N. Virginia) region.
 There is no step 2.